Nikolai Volodchenko: Early life, education and career

-Volodchenko was born in St. Petersburg on November 20, 1862, the son of a court counsellor.
+Volodchenko was born in Hlukhiv on November 20, 1862, the son of a court councillor.
 He was educated at the 3rd St. Petersburg Military Gymnasium, at the end of which, on September 1, 1881, was enrolled in the Mikhailov Artillery School.
 He graduated on August 14, 1884, and became a lieutenant in the 1st Reserve Artillery Brigade, on August 7, 1886.
 In 1892, Volodchenko successfully passed the entrance examination to the Academy of General Staff.
 He graduated in 1892 at the first level, and on May 6, 1892, for success in the science of artillery was promoted to the captains' headquarters.
 He was appointed to the headquarters of the Vilna Military District.

 On November 26, 1892, he was appointed senior aide at the headquarters of the 2nd Cavalry Division.
 On April 17, 1894, he was promoted to captain.
 From October 1, 1897, to October 1, 1894, he was stationed at Cenzovoe Command with a squadron in the 6th LEJB-Dragoon Positive Regiment.
 Promoted on April 18, 1899, Lieutenant Colonel Volodchenko was appointed at the same time as the senior aide at the headquarters of the Vilna Military District.

 On January 16, 1901, he was a headquarters officer assigned to the commander of the Vilna Military District.
 From May 9 to November 9, 1902, he was seconded to the 6th LEJB-Dragunskomu Pavlohrad Regiment to familiarize himself with the general requirements of the management and maintenance of the Hozjajstvava.
 On July 20, 1902, he was appointed as chief of staff of the 2nd Cavalry Division and promoted to the rank of colonel on April 6 of the following year.